Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 Examples of kind reminders for payment

-As mentioned above, it’s best to send your client a series of payment reminder messages encouraging them to pay on time rather than waiting until the payment is already late.
+As mentioned above, it’s best to send your clients a series of payment reminder messages encouraging them to pay on time rather than waiting until the payment is already late.

 For example, you could send payment reminders: